-There are some wild myths out there about dental insurance.
-Some claim dental insurance isn’t a viable option for seniors.
-Another common myth is that seniors don’t need dental care – or that it’s too expensive to take care of our teeth as we age.
-Leave those assumptions behind!
-While it is true that Medicare doesn’t offer dental coverage, that’s not the only option for finding affordable dental care.
-Times have changed, and coverage options need to keep up with what the people need.
-In fact, the American Dental Association found that over the past five decades, complete tooth loss decreased by more than 75 percent in adults 65-74!
-We’re here to dispel more myths about seniors’ dental health and review what coverage options are offered.
+There are some myths out there about dental insurance.
+Some claim dental insurance isn’t a viable option for older adults.
+Others may say it’s too expensive to take care of our teeth as we age.
+Leave those (incorrect) assumptions behind!
+It is true that Medicare doesn’t offer dental coverage, but that’s not the only option for finding affordable dental care today.
+The American Dental Association found that over the past five decades, complete tooth loss decreased by over 75 percent in adults 65-74!
+We’re here to dispel more myths about older adult’s oral health and review what coverage options are offered.

-Here are the facts on dental health as we age:
+Here are the facts on oral health as we age:

-- Seniors can (and should) get dental coverage in retirement.
-After their employer-sponsored benefits come to an end, Hawaii Dental Service can help you.
+- Older adults can (and should) get dental coverage in retirement.
+After their employer-sponsored benefits come to an end, Delta Dental of Colorado can help you.
 Contact us to discuss how to transition into an individual dental plan that fits your needs.

 - You can keep your natural teeth into old age.
 Tooth decay causes tooth loss, not old age.
 And tooth decay is 100% preventable!
-That means keeping your teeth is possible as long as you’re maintaining a proper dental care routine.
+That means keeping your teeth is possible as long as you’re maintaining the proper oral health care routine.

-- Even into older adulthood, we recommend a minimum of two dentist visits a year.
+- Even into older adulthood, we recommend dentist visits at least twice a year.
 Brush twice a day with a toothbrush that has soft bristles.
 Use fluoride toothpaste.
-Flossing after meals will remove leftover particles of foods that can cause inflammation.
+Flossing at least once a day and after meals will remove leftover particles of foods that can cause inflammation.
 These tips will help reduce your risk of harboring cavity-causing bacteria.

 - Adults get cavities, too!
 That’s right.
-Dry mouth, common for seniors, reduces that amount of saliva in the mouth.
+Dry mouth, common for older adults, reduces that amount of saliva in the mouth.
 Saliva helps wash away food particles and promotes a healthy mouth.
 When the mouth doesn’t have enough saliva, cavities can develop.

-As we age, dental health is still vital to our overall health.
-Unfortunately, coverage can be more difficult to navigate after we retire.
+As we age, oral health is still vital to our overall health.
+But, unfortunately figuring out where to get dental coverage after retirement can be difficult.
 Medicare doesn’t cover routine dental care.
-This may lead some to believe that it’s not as important as health care.
+This may lead some to believe it’s not as important as health care.

-Some Medicare Advantage Plans provide coverage for routine dental services, like checkups and cleanings.
-However, it’s important to remember that coverage can vary widely from plan to plan and state to state.
+Some Medicare Advantage Plans provide coverage for routine dental services, like check-ups or cleanings.
+Coverage can vary widely from plan to plan and state to state, though.
 If you have a Medicare Advantage Plan, contact your plan to learn about covered dental services.
-Dental coverage providers like Hawaii Dental Service may contract with Medicare Advantage to offer help paying for the out-of-pocket costs that Medicare doesn’t cover.
+Dental coverage providers like Delta Dental contract with Medicare Advantage to offer help paying for the out-of-pocket costs that Medicare doesn’t cover.

-Seniors with limited income have several options when it comes to dental health.
+Older Adults with limited income have several options when it comes to oral health.
 Reduced-cost or free clinics are good alternatives to the traditional dentist office for routine check-ups and appointments.
-Enter your zip code here to find a clinic near you.
+Click here to find a clinic in Honolulu.

 - Medications, cancer treatments, and certain diseases that cause dry mouth.
 A parched palate can increase bacteria in the mouth, resulting in tooth decay.

-- Gum disease is often a problem for seniors.
+- Gum disease is often a problem for older adults.
 Certain medications, poor fitting bridges or dentures, and health conditions like diabetes can make this worse.

-It’s important to take care of your teeth as you age because dental health is connected to overall health.
-Dr. Bruce Dye, a researcher with the National Institute of Dental and Craniofacial Research, wrote in an ADA article that:
+It’s important to take care of your teeth as you age because oral health is connected to overall health.
+Dr. Bruce Dye, corresponding author of the article and a researcher with the National Institute of Dental and Craniofacial Research, wrote in an ADA article that:

 - Studies have indicated that “tooth loss can reduce quality of life and lessen the likelihood of eating a healthy and diverse diet.”